Counseling for Adoptees

 Counseling for Adoptive Families and Adoptive Parents

 Counseling for adoptive parents may be centered on child and family issues or may be centered on parental issues.
 I believe, as Dr. Wayne Duehn has said, that “parents are the true healers of children.”
-I love working with adoptive parents, encouraging them through the difficult parts of parents, equipping them with resources, information, and training, and empowering them to become the “primary therapist” for their children.
+I love working with adoptive parents, encouraging them through the difficult parts of parents, equipping them with resources, information, and training, and empowering them to be able to be the parent that their children need.

 Parents create the environment for their children and have a much greater impact than any therapist ever could.
 To be the best parent that you can be, you may need to work through the stress of parenting or process your own hurts and fears.
 Adoptive parents often appreciate that my experience has allowed me to travel to their child’s country of origin and/or orphanage or other similar places.
 Being in those places with children in need of families gives me a unique perspective on current struggles the adoptive families may be facing.